-10 Ninja Tips to Slash the Cost of Dining Out at Restaurants
+10 Ways to Cut the Cost of Dining Out at Restaurants

 This should not be news to you: dining out at restaurants is expensive.